 Public health and welfare; social theory and practice; function of buildings for health and welfare of infants, children, adults and aged, including the afflicted, sick and handicapped.
 Social security, funding and legislation.

-Series I: simple institutions in the suburban context with emphasis on special anthopometrics, site selection and social interaction.
+Simple institutions in the suburban context with emphasis on special anthropometrics, site selection and social interaction.